 Soil and Transplanting

-For the best results, plant climbing hydrangeas in well-draining, slightly acidic soil.
+For the best results, plant climbing hydrangeas in well drained, slightly acidic soil.

 The same kind of acidic soil Azaleas and Rhododendrons appreciate.

-Do not put the plant in normal planting soil without mixing in a generous quantity of peat moss.
+Do not put the Climbing Hydrangea in normal planting soil without mixing in a generous quantity of peat moss.

 In order to help keep moisture around the roots, apply a layer of mulch.